 What is a bypass application?

-A PCT application that designates the US has the effect of a pending US application from the international application filing date [see 35 USC 363].
+A PCT application that designates the US may be considered a pending US application from the international application filing date [see 35 USC 363].
 Therefore, it is possible to file a PCT bypass application, which is basically a continuing application (e.g., continuation, divisional, CIP) based on such a pending US application [see MPEP 1895].
-“Bypass” in the name of this application has the connotation of bypassing the conventional national stage application filed under 35 USC 371.
+“Bypass” has the connotation of skipping the typical national stage application filed under 35 USC 371.

 Can new matter be added to a US application based on a PCT application?

 Yes, an applicant may file a US continuation-in-part (CIP) application based on an international PCT application that designates the United States [see 35 USC 365(c) and 35 USC 120].
 This CIP is also known as a bypass CIP which is distinguishable from a bypass continuation that does not add new matter.
-As always, new matter added in the CIP will obtain the later priority date of the CIP filing date.
+As always, new matter added in the CIP will not be entitled to any earlier priority date, but will instead be afforded the later priority date of the CIP filing date.

 What is the deadline for filing a bypass application?

-Since the continuing application must be copending with the prior international application, the continuing application must be filed before the expiration of 30 months from the priority date of the international application.
+Since the continuing application must be copending with the prior international application, the continuing application must be filed before the expiration of 30 months from the priority date of the international application, which is essentially the US national stage deadline.

 Timing of PCT Publication as Prior Art